huihuimoe/pt-autorss/README.md

 node . # or npm start
 ```

-To config pt-autorss, you would learn a little Javascript knowledge.
+To config pt-autorss, you would learn a little about Javascript.

 More custom rule see `lib/NexusPHP-utils.js`.